57656E6474/pokequest/README.md

 - **Fight**: Attack the wild Pokémon using one of your Pokémon's moves.
 - **Info**: Display your Pokémon's current stats, including HP, attack, defense, moves, and total gold.
 - **Inventory**: View the items you have in your inventory, such as potions.
+- **Shop**: Purchase items like potions using the gold you've earned.
 - **Run**: Attempt to flee from the battle.

 ## Example